 Manual- Mowing can be used to stop fruit production; wear gloves when handling plants

 Chemical- It can be effectively controlled using any of several readily available general use herbicides such as glyphosate, imazapyr or triclopyr.
 Collect and destroy fruit to prevent reestablishment.
 Follow label and state requirements.

-Biological control: The bacterial pathogen Ralstonia solanacearum (E. F. Smith) Yabuuchi is effective in causing plants to wilt and die as seen in the photo to the right.
+Biological control: The bacterial pathogen Ralstonia solanacearum (E. F. Smith) Yabuuchi is effective in causing plants to wilt and die.

 Miller, J.H.
 2003.
 Nonnative invasive plants of southern forests: a field guide for identification and control.
 Gen. Tech.
 Rep. SRS-62.
 Asheville, NC: U.S. Department of Agriculture, Forest Service, Southern Research Station.
 93 pp (USDA SRS).